alphonse92/vplplusplus_jail_jlib/README.md

 # Run

+**You need to run the container with privilegies and ALL capabilities**

+`docker run -p 8888:8888 -e JAIL_PORT=8888  -e JAIL_SECURE_PORT=4433 --cap-add=ALL --privileged=true alphonse92/vpl-jail-execution-vpl-jlib-runner `

 ## Environment variables

 1. ENV: environment set the development environment.
 By **default** is 'development`.
 The development environment will output all iformation.
 The production environment only will show the percentage of tests that was passed.